 Information and resources relevant to the Scholarly Project can be found in the Research in psychiatry section of the website.

 - Navigating the Scholarly Project webinar available on Learnit [member log-in required] hosted by Dr Joanne Ferguson (Chair, Scholarly Project Subcommittee) and Dr Melanie Turner (Deputy Chair, Schoarly Project Subcommittee) covers: Preparation and planning, conducting original research, supervision, submission and assessment and Q&A.

 - Trainees are encouraged to read the journal articles on research published in the February 2015 issue of Australasian Psychiatry, which provide guidance on planning and conducting research.

 - Scholarly Project: preparation and submission [video; 9.55 min]

 Following discussions with the local Branch Training Committees, Dr Joanne Ferguson (Chair, Scholarly Project Subcommittee, Committee for Exams) has prepared a video to assist trainees with the preparation and submission of the Scholarly Project.
 Also available: Presentation slides [PDF; 580 KB]

 - Congress 2019 Scholarly Project Workshop [PDF; 848 KB]

-- A Scholarly Project e-module is available on Learnit [member log-in required]
+All modules are available on Learnit [member log-in required]

 Results are released on the dates specified in the exam timetable.
 When released, the results are available from the Results, timetables, fees page.